TrevorHinesley/abracadabra/README.md

 # can both be used to respond with Javascript).
 # Default: :script (:js)

-# Boolean: Open the next abracadabra instance after successful form submission (main
-# form, not the DELETE link's submission) by using `.abracadabra` as the selector.
 tab_to_next: true
 # OR
 tab_to_next: ".my-class"
-# IMPORTANT: If this is a class, this abracadabra instance MUST have the same class
+# IMPORTANT: If use a string, and it's a class, this abracadabra instance MUST have the same
-# as well.
+# class as well.
+# Boolean: Open the next abracadabra instance after successful form submission (main
+# form, not the DELETE link's submission) by using `.abracadabra` as the selector.
 # String: The class or ID of the next abracadabra instance to open on successful form
 # submission.
 Use `.` before a class selector or `#` before a an ID selector just as you
 # would when finding an element in Javascript.